Landau levels in curved space realized in strained graphene: Conclusions

 \section{Conclusions}

-We have shown that the effective low-energy theory governing strained graphene is a Dirac fermion in curved space coupled to an artificial gauge field.
-In the case where the strain profile is engineered such to give a constant magnetic field and constant curvature, we obtain the well-known Landau levels for a relativistic fermion, with a modification due to the curvature.
-These corrections are seen in exact diagonalization of the Hamiltonian.
+In this work, we have shown that the effective low-energy theory governing strained graphene is that of a Dirac fermion in curved space coupled to an artificial gauge field.
+Armed with the precise mapping between lattice and continuum field theory formulations, we aimed to test our theory with the simple prediction of the Quantum Hall effect in constant curvature.
+We have been able to reproduce the well known spectrum of this problem in exact diagonalization of the real space tight-binding Hamiltonian and the agreement between the theory and the numerics vindicates out low-energy theory.
 This is the first term that these corrections to the Landau levels due to curvature have been seen in strained graphene.

+Throughout the paper, we have commented on several subtle points in the derivation of the mentioned mapping that are important to obtain our results.
+First, the volume form must be absorbed in the continuum fields in order to define a Hamiltonian for Dirac fermions in curved space that can be compared with a lattice calculation.
+Second, we have addressed a controversy regarding the origin of the momentum expansion in the tight-binding Hamiltonian.
+And third, we have carried out the calculation to second order in strain when matching with the constant curvature scenario.
+The importance of these three points is illustrated simply by realizing that if these are not taken into account, the match with numerics is not obtained.

 Besides straining ordinary graphene, there are two other promising platforms that offer more control over the desired strain profile.
 The first is a photonic lattice, where waveguides are etched into a crystal in a hexagonal arrangement and hopping of photons between waveguides is well-described by a tight-binding model.
 Signatures of the quantum Hall effect in the photonic analogue of strained graphene have already been observed \cite{Rechtsman1,Rechtsman2,Rechtsman3,Rechtsman4}.
 The main signature seen so far in the photonic analogue are the robust chiral edge modes.
 It would interesting to extend this work in order to be able to measure the Landau levels themselves.
 However, this would require measuring the local density of states, something that has proved elusive in this system so far.
 On the other hand, a system which offers a way of measuring energies directly is the sonic lattice \cite{SonicLattice,Sonic2,Sonic3}.
 A similar Hamiltonian has also been constructed for ultracold atoms in an optical lattice \cite{Ultracold_atoms}.

-An avenue for further research is considering different strain profiles that may be able to simulate more exotic gravitational analogues.
-For example, it has been proposed to construct a graphene analogue of a wormhole \cite{Wormholes}.
+Finally, another avenue for further research would be to consider different strain profiles that may be able to simulate more exotic gravitational analogues, for example the graphene analogue of a wormhole \cite{Wormholes}.